PBM Portal Sync Architecture

 def normalize_ndc(cls, v: str) -> str:

-# Strip dashes, pad to 11-digit canonical format
+# Strip formatting, pad to canonical 11-digit (5-4-2) representation.

 clean = v.replace("-", "")

-return f"{clean[:5]}-{clean[5:9]}-{clean[9:].zfill(2)}"
+return f"{clean[:5]}-{clean[5:9]}-{clean[9:]}"

 class PortalSyncEngine:

-def __init__(self, portal_base_url: str, auth_token: str, gpi_lookup: Dict[str, str]):
+def __init__(self, portal_base_url: str, auth_token: str, gpi_lookup: dict[str, str]):

 self.portal_base_url = portal_base_url